-Both systems must operate in a failsafe fashion (if any part of the system fails, system must enter emergency stop) and upon activation of either system (onboard or off-board), the switch must instantaneously disconnect power from the vehicle's thruster units.
-An example of how to implement this is shown in Figure 11.
+Both systems must operate in a failsafe fashion (if any part of the system fails, the battery dies or is removed, the system must enter emergency stop) and upon activation of either system (on-board or off-board), the switch must instantaneously disconnect power from the vehicle's thruster units.
+An example of how to implement this is shown in Figure 12.
 System should be designed such that power, to the thrusters, cannot be restored until the emergency switch is reset.

-The Technical Director team will conduct a detailed engineering and safety inspection including a team demonstration of the proper operation of all emergency systems.
+The Technical team will conduct a detailed engineering and safety inspection including a team demonstration of the proper operation of all emergency systems.
+This includes the removal of the remote kill switch battery to prove it fails safe.
 Teams must be prepared to discuss the design and implementation of their fail-safe systems in detail, if requested.